Brianrmendes/CS7319-Final-Project-Group-12-Brian-Ronald-Mendes_Sai-Sambhu-Prasad-Kalaga/README.md

 Code Editor/IDE:
 Choose a code editor or integrated development environment (IDE) for coding.
 Options include Visual Studio Code, PyCharm, Sublime Text, or your preferred editor.

+Project Setup:

+Organize your project files, including code, HTML, CSS, and assets, within a project directory.
+Running the Application:

+To run your Flask application, execute the following command: flask run

+Deployment (Web Server):
+When ready to deploy the application, configure a web server such as Apache or Nginx.